 That sounds, great, John, you say.
 But, I am sure the carriers in questions 1 and 4 will charge me a lot because I have vascular disease, right?

 Let’s change the facts a bit.
-Let’s say your doctor inserts a stent 12 months ago.
+Let’s say your doctor inserts a stent 10 months ago.
 That is circulatory surgery.
-(Moreover, it could also indicate heart disease, and if so, you would need to answers around heart disease).
+(Moreover, it could also indicate heart disease, and if so, you would need to answer heart disease questions.)
 In all cases, you can say “yes”.
 Absent of other carriers, a guaranteed issue life insurance policy is likely your only option.

 Types of Burial Insurance For People With Vascular Disease